Arthur, King of Time and Space Arthur, King of Time and Space

 What's your update schedule?

 Daily.
-And I haven't missed an update since I started in 2004.
+And I haven't missed an update since I started in 2004, fillers and hiatuses notwithstanding.
 That's with a day job which I haven't any intention of leaving.
 There are very few webcartoonists out there who have never missed a scheduled daily update over a comparable or longer period unless they're cartooning professionals (or aspire to be, or did aspire to be when they started and achieved it) who must update for their living and their career.
-(And that's not to mention the webcartoonists making their living at it who miss updates.)
-I'm proud of this and I don't mind who knows it.
+(And that's not to mention the webcartoonists making their living at it who miss updates anyway.)
+I'm proud of my update record and I don't mind who knows it.
 I not infrequently write that to miss an update I'd have to be in mourning, hospitalized or dead myself.
+In fact, once in 2011 I was hospitalized, and I still didn't miss an update, because I happened to have a buffer at the time, which isn't always the case.

 Originally, scheduled update time was 00:01 GMT.
-At the beginning of 2007 I announced in a newspost that scheduled update time would be changed to a window 02:0000:00-06:00 GMT till further notice, in anticipation of logistical difficulties that didn't actually materialize.
-I never retracted the change because it's less stressful this way, because midnight GMT is the dinner hour in my timezone so I frequently updated in the 02:0000:00-06:00 window anyway.
+At the beginning of 2007 I announced in a newspost that scheduled update time would be changed to a window 02:00 00:00 till 06:00 GMT till further notice, in anticipation of logistical difficulties that didn't actually materialize.
+I never retracted the change because it's less stressful this way, because midnight GMT is the dinner hour in my timezone so I frequently updated in the 00:00-06:00 window anyway.

 Why start a webcomic?

 I've been drawing a cartoon a day since 1976, with the occasional hiatus.
-Putting them online beats carrying them around in a blue three-ring binder as a method of distribution.
+As a method of distribution, putting them online beats carrying them around in a blue three-ring binder.

 Who are your influences?